keithvparsons/Tutorial/README.md

 # Tutorial
 It's the Hello World tutorial
-and I just made soem changes
+and I just made some changes to it on my Mac